brageon/rest/chat.md

 2. Declaring: ILI 13/6, SLE 13/5, EII 13/4, ESE 13/3, LSE 13/2.
 3. SHS: CDHNCDNCDH.
 ITR: HC, ND, HD, NC, CH, DN, CN, HC, ND, HD.
 ```
 1 Of course I don't tell my colleagues straight away as it would be overwhelming.
-Instead it will be step by step to give 4 skills instead of 16
 2 Hi Daniel, hope you are well!
 15 Corrected the ranking with feedback.
 Sauna before poker.
 10 Don't think too much.
 At the interview I might be a business "HD" with clear goals